pulkitjalan/multicache/README.md

 ## Usage

-Any existing cache drivers and custom drivers will have access to the following methods:
+Any existing cache drivers and custom drivers will have access to the following new methods:

 ```php
     /**